-In this article, I will introduce you to the basic rules of game Mancala and show you how to play.
+In this article, I will introduce you to the basic rules of the game Mancala and show you how to play.
 There are many variations to this game.
 These are the rules for the classic to rank Mancala.
-The object of the game is to capture the most stones.
+The object of this game is to capture the most stones.

 Layout the board horizontally between two players and place four stones into each of the 12 small pockets.
 The board is divided into two rows of six pockets each.
 Each player controls the six pockets on the side closest to them.
 The two larger pockets are called Mon Calas.
 Each player owns the Mancala to the right of their row.